pixel-point/pixelpoint-website/content/posts/2022-06-20-motion-morning-3/index.md

 ---
 title: 'Motion Morning #3: The deep perception'
-summary: Let's train our motion taste buds to the deep perception by taking a closer look at the work of just a single studio, but with extraordinary skills in various animation styles.
+summary: Let's train our motion taste buds for deep perception by taking a closer look at the work of just a single studio, but with extraordinary skills in various animation styles.
 author: Vlad Kamelsky
 cover: cover.jpg
 category: Design